imoliamedia/Imolia-Desktop-Customization-Tool/CONTRIBUTING.md

 - If you're adding a new feature, consider also adding appropriate unit tests.
 - Update the README.md if your feature adds new functionality that users should know about.
+- Ensure your code is compatible with the GPL v3 license.

 ## Reporting Bugs